j-sieben/PIT/Doc/using_translatable_items.md

 # How to work with translatable items
 Translatable items offer the possibility to maintain translatable information in a standardized way.
 In many data models data must be translated into different languages based on user settings.
 This is especially true for data that is used for select lists, labels and the like. `PIT` offers a possibility to translate messages into many languages, but maintaining this kind of information with messages is not a valid approach, as it overloads the msg package with useless messages.

 To overcome this, `PIT` now offers `PIT` Translatable Items, or PTI for short.
 A PTI is a lightweigt alternative to messages.
 It lacks some of the functionality of messages but offers other benefits.
-First, a PTI is not attached to a severity, it does not come as an object and it is not secured by a constant at package MSG.
+First, a PTI is not attached to a severity, it does not come as an object and it is not secured by a constant at package `MSG`.
 It does allow for the integration of message parameters and exceeds messages in its possibility to store three message chunks under one name:

 - A `PTI_NAME` property with up to 200 characters in length and `MSG_ARGS` support,
 - A `PTI_DISPLAY_NAME` property with up to 200 characters in length and `MSG_ARGS` support and